432nd Wing: Vietnam War

-McDonnell F-4D-28-MC Phantom II, AF Serial No. 65-0683, of the 555th Tactical Fighter Squadron taken on 20 January 1972.
-This aircraft was retired to AMARC on 6 May 1988 and scrapped on 2 January 1997.
+F-4D Phantom of the 555th Tactical Fighter Squadron taken on 20 January 1972 (Note: Aircraft is McDonnell F-4D-28-MC Phantom II, serial 65-0683.
+This aircraft was retired to AMARC on 6 May 1988 and scrapped on 2 January 1997.)

 On 18 September 1966, the 432nd Tactical Reconnaissance Wing was activated at Udorn Royal Thai Air Force Base, Thailand as a RF-4C Phantom II wing.
 The wing assumed the personnel, aircraft and equipment of the 6234th Tactical Fighter Wing, which was simultaneously discontinued.
 At Udon, it became one of the most diversified units of its size in the Air Force.

 The mission of the wing was to provide intelligence information about hostile forces through tactical reconnaissance and use its fighter elements to destroy the targets earmarked by the intelligence data provided.
 The wing had numerous missions in the support area.
 The 432nd TRW accounted for more than 80 percent of all reconnaissance activity over North Vietnam.

 In addition to the reconnaissance mission, the 432nd also had a tactical fighter squadron component, with two (13th Tactical Fighter Squadron, 555th Tactical Fighter Squadron) F-4C/D squadrons assigned.
 The squadrons flew strike missions over North Vietnam and the pilots and weapon systems officers of the 13 TFS and 555 TFS were credited with MiG kills.

 In 1968, the 7th Airborne Command and Control Squadron, flying specialized Lockheed C-130 Hercules aircraft, became part of the 432nd.
 The squadron had been attached to the wing as a temporary duty unit from Da Nang Air Base, South Vietnam.
-Another unit assigned was the 4th Special Operations Squadron flying various (Douglas AC-47 Spooky and Fairchild AC-119 Stinger) gunships that supported ground units.
+Another unit assigned was the 4th Special Operations Squadron, flying various (Douglas AC-47 Spooky and Fairchild AC-119 Stinger) gunships that supported ground units.